Tony Glynn: Religious vocation

 Father Glynn was temporarily posted back to Australia in 1957.
 When news circulated of his impending departure, he was showered with gifts by parishioners, community organizations, and local dignitaries grateful for his services to the people of Nara.
-This gave Glynn the idea of making a public exhibition of the gifts, which included many valuable works of art.
+This gave him the idea of making a public exhibition of the gifts, which included many valuable works of art.
 Back in Sydney, he approached several potential venues, but none would accept the proposal.
 One store executive commented that ill-feeling towards the Japanese was so great "we couldn't guarantee safety".
-The Glynns appealed to Prime Minister Robert Menzies for help.
-Menzies personally arranged for Mark Foy's department store to provide space and took time out to open the exhibition in August 1958.
-Glynn toured the cultural display to more than 40 cities and towns in Australia and New Zealand.
+An appeal for help to Prime Minister Robert Menzies led to Mark Foy's department store making space, and Menzies took time out to open the exhibition in August 1958.
+The cultural display toured more than 40 cities and towns in Australia and New Zealand.

 The publicity generated by the exhibition allowed the priest to spread a message of reconciliation.
 Some war veterans remained hostile, but others responded by coming forward with traditional Japanese swords they had picked up on battlefields in the Pacific or confiscated from surrendering Japanese soldiers.
 Father Glynn undertook to return them to the families of their owners in Japan, and for this purpose collected around 80 swords during his lifetime.

 On his return to Japan in 1959, Glynn took up the cause of mixed-race children who had been left behind in the city of Kure where the British Commonwealth Occupation Force was based between 1946 and 1952.
 A welfare agency identified around 100 children—many fathered by Australian servicemen—who were in desperate need due to poverty and social prejudice.
 The priest advocated for their adoption and entry into Australia, but government officials refused to grant an exception to the White Australia policy.
 Glynn campaigned to raise money to provide living allowances and pay for the education of the children in Japan.

 Honours

 For the last 26 years of his life, Father Glynn was the pastor of Tomigaoka, a new suburb on the outskirts of Nara.
 He raised more than US$1 million to build a new church, convent, and kindergarten, in the process winning many admirers across a variety of demographics.
 He drew many Japanese citizens to the Catholic faith in a country where Christians represent less than 1% of the population.
 In the 1964 New Year's Honours List he was named a Member of the Order of the British Empire (MBE).
-He was made a Member of the Order of Australia (AO) in 1982 and also received the Order of the Rising Sun from the Japanese Emperor in 1985.
+He was made a Member of the Order of Australia (AM) in 1982 and also received the Order of the Rising Sun from the Japanese Emperor in 1985.